QuinnJunco/Dirt_Game/README.md

 # Dirt_Game
 This repository contains remnants of code from a personal project I spent a good week or so working on this passed Summer.
-I greatly underestimated my ability and failed to achieve my end goal.
+I greatly overestimated my ability and failed to achieve my end goal.
 'Dirt's Big Journey' was originally a joke between a few friends of mine before I decided I wanted to make something of it.
 Dirt is the name of the my friend's cat and I had set out to create a 2D action roguelike in the same vain as 'The Binding of Isaac' as this style seemed attainable.
 I worked with one other person who I had asked to write a story for me, my dream is to be able to adapt other people's stories into seemingly larger-than-life games.
 None of their writing made it into